MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/add_1.md

 ---
 title: add
-description: "Windows Commands topic for **add_1** - adds volumes to the set of volumes that are to be shadow copied, or adds aliases to the alias environment." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **add_1** - adds volumes to the set of volumes that are to be shadow copied, or adds aliases to the alias environment. ms.custom: na ms.prod: windows-server ms.reviewer: na